VinceWang92/Music-Catalog/README.md

 # Item-Catalog

-My solution for Item Catalog of music project from Project 3 in Udacity's Full Stack Development Nanodegree.
+Item Catalog of music project is spired by Project 3 in Udacity's Full Stack Development Nanodegree.

 This is a python module that creates a website and JSON API for a list of song items grouped into a genre category.
 Users are required to use their goole account to login.